 A fire flow calibration consists of correlating and calibrating known "instantaneous" field test data, which consists of a fire flow test and random field pressures, with the Calibrator module.
 In most master planning projects, this is a frequently used method for calibrating model results to field measurements.

-During a fire flow calibration, the user has the option of specifying two unique sets of information within Calibrator in order to correlate the model with known field data.
-Once the modeling parameters have been specified, the user is able to run the calibration simulation, review results and then write those results to any respective data set.
+During a fire flow calibration, you have the option of specifying two unique sets of information within Calibrator in order to correlate the model with known field data.
+Once the modeling parameters have been specified, you are able to run the calibration simulation, review results and then write those results to any respective data set.

 Specifying Fire Flow Parameters